INJAGA/sveltekit-daisyui-template/README.md

 ### Change Theme

 - You can use your favorite theme from daisyUI built-in themes
-- It's persisted in LocalStorage as key name "theme"
+- Selected theme is persisted in LocalStorage as key name "theme"